ZubariaAsma/zubariaasma.github.io/README.md

 ---

 ## 👩‍💻 About Me
 I have completed my **Ph.D.** at the University of Crete and am currently finalizing the administrative formalities.
-I work as an **Early Stage Researcher** at FORTH.
+I work as an **Early Stage Researcher** at Foundation for Research and Technology - Hellas (FORTH).
 My research focuses on **provenance-aware data management for knowledge graphs**, including designing efficient data structures and query answering algorithms.
 I also have a strong background in **data science, big data, and cloud security**.